JBDAC/TelegramDeDup/README.md

 Then run: python TelegramDeDup.py

-It will poll the channel over HTTPS for messages and manage duplicaes whilst it's running.
+It will poll the channel over HTTPS for messages and manage duplicates whilst it's running.